Table of Contents

-After leaving Williams Lake and the lovely Juniper Trails B&B we start to drive west along a secondary highway in the direction of Anahim Lake in west central British Columbia.
+After leaving Williams Lake and the lovely Juniper Trail B&B was start to drive west along a secondary highway in the direction of Anahim Lake in west central British Columbia.
 We were on holidays with a different mindset than normal – poking along instead of racing.
-So, when the option to detour to Junction Sheep Range Park, presented itself, we took it.
+When the option to detour to Junction Sheep Range Park, presented itself, we took it.
 The park is less than an hour’s drive west of Williams Lake.

 What you’ll find in Junction Sheep Range Park